The Bankrate promise

 Here’s how it typically works: When a creditor considers an account neglected, the account may be handed over to an internal collection department.
-Sometimes, however, the account’s debt is sold to an outside debt collection agency.
+The account’s debt is sometimes sold to an outside debt collection agency.
 This often happens when you are about six months behind on payments.

 “Around 180 days after the original due date of the payment, the creditor might sell the debt to a collections agency,” says Sean Fox, co-president of Freedom Debt Relief.
 “This step indicates that the creditor has decided to give up on getting payment on its own.
 Selling to the collections agency is a way to minimize the creditor’s loss.”